-- Fully compliant with USB 2.0 specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB USB buffer. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - Scalable realization of endpoints at run time. - Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, LPC2378 can enter one of the reduced Power-down modes and wake up on a USB activity. - Supports DMA transfers with the DMA RAM of 8 kB on all non-control endpoints. - Allows dynamic switching between CPU-controlled and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.
+- Fully compliant with USB 2.0 specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB USB endpoint buffer RAM. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - Scalable realization of endpoints at run time. - Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, LPC2364/66/68 can enter one of the reduced power modes and wake up on a USB activity. - Supports DMA transfers with the DMA RAM of 8 kB on all non-control endpoints.

+- Allows dynamic switching between CPU-controlled and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.

-7.12 CAN controller and acceptance filters
+7.11 CAN controller and acceptance filters